hryow/SCUMarketplace/doc/ImplementationPlan.md

 **Alyce:** Created initial database schema with Trisha in PostgreSQL (users, items, etc.), design and document the API route specifications for frontend team, starting to implement simple backend routes (GET, POST) with Trisha, cross-check API routes with frontend team and start to assist Trisha with backend/database implementation
 **Trisha:** Led the backend setup in Node.js/Express, building API endpoints for user registration/login and data retrieval, testing database connectivity and verify query accuracy, coordinating backend data format with Alyce for frontend compatibility

-## [CURRENT WEEK] Week 8: Core Feature Development (frontend & backend)
+## Week 8: Core Feature Development (frontend & backend)
 ### Goals:
 - Complete development of core features to reach MVP state
 - Implement user authentication and begin frontend-backend integration testing
 - Update bugs in shared document
 ### Tasks for each team member:
-**Hayoung:**
-- Oversee further integration process between frontend and backend
-- Check up on other members to help out
-- Focus on integration testing and bug tracking
-- Coordinate bug reporting in shared document
+**Hayoung:** Oversee further integration process between frontend and backend, check up on other members to help out, focus on integration testing and bug tracking, and coordinate bug reporting in shared document

-**Kelvin:**
-- Finalize all UI for MVP (photo upload, layout adjustments)
-- Add responsive photo upload form (with image preview)
-- Finish anything not done from week 7 and finish up the UI to get it to the MVP state
+**Kelvin:** Finalize all UI for MVP (photo upload, layout adjustments), add responsive photo upload form (with image preview), finish anything not done from week 7 and finish up the UI to get it to the MVP state, and report bugs
-- Report bugs

-**Thai:**
-- Complete UI interactivity with Kelvin
-- Check on other members to see if there’s anything I can help with
+**Thai:** Complete UI interactivity with Kelvin, check on other members to see if there’s anything I can help with, and report bugs
-- Report bugs

-**Alyce:**
-- Integrate API routes with frontend requests
-- Continue backend testing and help link frontend components to backend data
-- Assist Trisha on debugging backend errors using Postman
-- Assist Trisha with testing on user authentication logic / finalization
+**Alyce:** Integrate API routes with frontend requests, continue backend testing and help link frontend components to backend data, assist Trisha on debugging backend errors using Postman, and assist Trisha with testing on user authentication logic / finalization

-**Trisha:**
-- Finalizing the user authentication logic (session / token-based) - JWT most likely (not finalized yet, will finalize this week)
-- Secure API endpoints
-- Testing the database queries for components  (i.e. user login or item creation, etc)
-- Finalize and test authentication logic and  ensure stable database interaction, ensure successful data flow between React and PostgreSQL
+**Trisha:** Finalizing the user authentication logic (session / token-based) - JWT most likely (not finalized yet, will finalize this week), secure API endpoints, testing the database queries for components  (i.e. user login or item creation, etc), and finalize and test authentication logic and  ensure stable database interaction, ensure successful data flow between React and PostgreSQL

-## Week 9: Integration & Testing
+## [CURRENT WEEK] Week 9: Integration & Testing
 Project Manager: Kelvin Rout
 ### Goals:
 - Conduct end-to-end integration testing for both frontend and backend